github/training-kit/paths/merge-conflict/01-normal-merge.md

   Let's see a normal merge, and how it differs from a merge conflict.

   1. In your repository, create a new branch named `my-title`
-  1. In `_config.yml` and change lines 2-3 to give your resume a title, and a description.
+  1. In `_config.yml`, change lines 2-3 to give your resume a title, and a description.
   1. Commit your changes.
   1. Open a Pull Request.
 Set the **base:** drop-down to `master` and the **compare:** drop-down of `my-title`
   1. :warning: Do not merge yet! :warning: This pull request can be merged and contains no conflicts.
 This is because no conflicting commits appear on `master`, the target of our merge.
 We will introduce a conflict and merge in the following page.